bramtayl/Justly/README.md

 ### Edit Menu

-Using the edit menu, you can choose among following:
+In the "Edit" menu, you can choose among the following options:

 - "Undo" to undo any action.
 - "Redo" to redo any action.